GHOST-mHBr/SQLi-Lab/README.md

 # SQL injection lab

+A vulnerable lab that you practice the following vulnerabilities:

+* SQL injection
+* SQLi lead to RCE
+* SQLi lead to XSS

 ## Requirements

-- MySQL Server running on localhost
+* MySQL Server running on localhost
-- MySQL Employees sample database
+* MySQL Employees sample database
-- PHP (tested with PHP 8.1)
+* PHP (tested with PHP 8.1)

 ## Installation